-My interest in massage began with in 1991 with a trip to India, Nepal, Malaysia, and then to Thailand where I had my first Thai Massage in Chiang Mai.
+My interest in massage began in 1990 with a trip to India, Nepal, Malaysia, and Thailand, where I had my first Thai Massage in Chiang Mai.
 After that experience I felt compelled to learn how to give what I had received, and took my first course in Thai Massage at RePlace Thai Massage School.

 After returning to Edmonton, Alberta I took training in Therapeutic Massage and began working part time as a Massage Therapist and Thai Massage Practitioner while working in Marketing and Communications at the Citadel Theatre, Arden Theatre, and eventually at Edmonton’s concert hall, the Winspear Centre.